garykac/shinjuku/README.md

 Because the card frequency varies based on the population of that ward, some wards work better as wildcards (because you're more likely to draw them).

+#### ...from the Matsuri

+Cards that match the current location of the Matsuri token are wild.

 ### Moving Customers

 The **Move** action is the most important action in _Shinjuku_ because it is the only way to gain customers (which are needed to win the game).